WordPress Plugins

 Four things you will never see in this plugin.

 If any of these ever show up in a release, treat it as a bug and open a ticket.
-We built this to sit on every WordPress site — not to bait one.
+Royal AI Firewall is a free, GPL-licensed, self-hosted WordPress AI bot firewall — built to sit on every WordPress site, not to bait one into an upsell path.

 Feature gates